SleeplessByte/media-types-ruby/README.md

 1. We provide you with two methods (`assert_pass` and `assert fail`), which enable you to specify JSON fixtures you expect to be compliant/non-compliant

-2. We provide methods to turn those fixtures into tests with the `test_specification` method.
+2. We provide methods to turn those fixtures into tests with the `assert_mediatype_specification` method.

 3. We automatically check a MediaType's checks defined by (1) the first time it is validated, and throw an error if any fail.